satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 The criterion for accepting code is based on the functionality of the final code rather than the quality of reviews.
 As such code review systems typically do not have a quantitative, non-social mechanism to rate the quality of reviews.

-In our proposed model for peer review, reviewers can select articles for review and only portions of those articles and comments about those articles, and their efforts are quantified via a process outlined below.
-For any article reviewed, the reviewers are listed together with the article.
-Such a scheme is already in place for the Frontiers journals, although the reviewers remain anonymous till the article is published.
+We propose that code review systems adapted for article review include quantitative measures of the quality of contributions of reviewers.

 4. \*\*Quantify review quality.\*\*